Metal Printed Parts

 Owens Industries' Metal Printed Parts Tolerances

-Owens Industries’ precision metal 3D printing achieves tolerances as tight as ±0.0001 inches—ideal for high-performance parts with intricate geometries and multiple built-in features.
+Owens Industries machines precision metal 3D printed parts to tolerances as tight as ±0.0001 inches—ideal for high-performance parts with intricate geometries and multiple built-in features.
 With a maximum part size of 28” x 24” x 15” and a standard lead time of 12 weeks, we produce complex components with exceptional consistency, tight tolerances and a flawless finish in every build.

 Additive manufacturing tolerances